iconify/website/docs/iconify-icon/index.md

 Shadow DOM used by web components solves hydration problems.
 When UI framework renders icon on server, it only renders `[tag]iconify-icon` element.
 During hydration process, UI framework only checks `[tag]iconify-icon` element, but not actual icon.
 This means:

 - Server side can generate only `[html]<iconify-icon icon="mdi:home"></iconify-icon>`, reducing document size.
-- Web component can load icon data and render it immediately and independant from UI framework, not waiting for UI framework to mount component.
+- Web component can load icon data and render it immediately and independent of UI framework, not waiting for UI framework to mount component.
 - No issues with duplicate unique IDs.
 Each icon has its own document, so no need to change IDs of icon elements.
 - Faster hydration.
 Icons can be complex, not checking icon content means less work for UI framework.